 1 Beyond Meat

-Popular California-based brand Beyond Meat offers a wide range of realistic-tasting plant-based meat products, including pork-like sausages.
-The brand’s range includes Brat Original, Sweet Italian, and, if you like a bit of spice, Hot Italian Style, too.
-Each product contains around 16 grams of protein per serving, plus, according to the brand, they contain 35 percent less saturated fat than products from “leading pork sausage brands.”
+Popular California-based brand Beyond Meat offers a wide range of plant-based meat products, including pork-like sausages.
+The brand’s range includes Brats, Sweet Italian, and, if you like a bit of spice, Hot Italian Style.
+It also offers Beyond Sun Sausages in Pesto, Pineapple Jalapeño, and Cajun flavors.
+Each product is packed with protein and contains less saturated fat than products from “leading pork sausage brands,” per Beyond Meat.

 2 Impossible Foods